Vichy France: French North Africa

 After Darlan's assassination, Henri Giraud became his de facto successor in French Africa with Allied support.
 That occurred through a series of consultations between Giraud and de Gaulle.
 The latter wanted to pursue a political position in France and agreed to have Giraud as commander-in-chief, who was more qualified militarily.
 Later, the Americans sent Jean Monnet to counsel Giraud and to press him to repeal the Vichy laws.
 After difficult negotiations, Giraud agreed to suppress the racist laws and to liberate Vichy prisoners from the southern Algerian concentration camps.
 The Cremieux decree, which granted French citizenship to Jews in Algeria and had been repealed by Vichy, was immediately restored by Gaulle.

 Giraud took part in the Casablanca Conference, with Roosevelt, Churchill, and de Gaulle in January 1943.
-The Allies discussed their general strategy for the war and recognised joint leadership of North Africa by Giraud and de Gaulle.
+The Allies discussed their general strategy for the war and recognized joint leadership of North Africa by Giraud and de Gaulle.
 Giraud and de Gaulle then became co-presidents of the French Committee of National Liberation, which unified the Free French Forces and territories controlled by them and had been founded in late 1943.
 Democratic rule for the European population was restored in French Algeria, and the Communists and Jews liberated from the concentration camps.

 In late April 1945 Pierre Gazagne, secretary of the general government headed by Yves Chataigneau, took advantage of his absence to exile anti-imperialist leader Messali Hadj and arrest the leaders of his Algerian People's Party (PPA).
-On the day of the Liberation of France, the GPRF would harshly repress a rebellion in Algeria during the Sétif massacre of 8 May 1945, which has been characterized by some historians as the "real beginning of the Algerian War".
+On the day of the Liberation of France, the GPRF would harshly repress a rebellion in Algeria during the Sétif massacre of 8 May 1945, which has been characterised by some historians as the "real beginning of the Algerian War".